+CF429G TEXTILES AND APPAREL IN THE INTERNATIONAL

+MARKET (3)

-CF429G TEXTILES AND APPAREL IN THE INTERNATIONAL MARKET (3) Fall An overview of the global textiles and apparel industries is provided, including theories, conception problems relating to international trade.
-The U.S. textiles complex and the U.S. apparel marked an international context are considered.
-CF430G NUTRITION THROUGHOUT THE LIFESPAN (3) The nutritional requirements and food needs of three different lifespan stages will be examin stages will include: (1) pregnancy and infancy, (2) early childhood and adolescence, and (3) ac and aging.
-Emphasis will be placed on the special demands the various life cycle stages im normal nutrition.
-Prerequisite: CF230 or CF231; or Consent of Instructor dulthood CF591 ISSUES IN CONSUMER AND FAMILY SCIENCES (3) This course assists students in synthesizing information regarding current issues in Consu Family Sciences.
-Each student researches, analyzes and presents an issue of interest in or following areas: clothing and textiles; food and nutrition; or family resources.
-CF599 DIRECTED READINGS IN CLOTHING AND TEXTILES (3) This course examines both the nonindustrial and industrial development of textiles and cloth time.
-Changes in technology as a result of the invention and perfection of both manuf processes and equipment are emphasized.
-CHEMISTRY (CH) CH/BI419G BIOCHEMISTRY (3) Spring/Od This course covers the principles of protein chemistry and enzyme nomenclature, catalysis, and control.
+An overview of the global textiles and apparel industries is provided, including theories, concepts, and problems relating to international trade.
+The U.S. textiles complex and the U.S. apparel market within an international context are considered.

+CF430G NUTRITION THROUGHOUT THE LIFESPAN (3)

+The nutritional requirements and food needs of three different lifespan stages will be examined.
+The stages will include: (1) pregnancy and infancy, (2) early childhood and adolescence, and (3) adulthood and aging.
+Emphasis will be placed on the special demands the various life cycle stages impose on normal nutrition.
+Prerequisite: CF230 or CF231; or Consent of Instructor

+CF591 ISSUES IN CONSUMER AND FAMILY SCIENCES (3)

+This course assists students in synthesizing information regarding current issues in Consumer and Family Sciences.
+Each student researches, analyzes and presents an issue of interest in one of the following areas: clothing and textiles; food and nutrition; or family resources.

+CF599 DIRECTED READINGS IN CLOTHING AND TEXTILES (3)

+This course examines both the nonindustrial and industrial development of textiles and clothing over time.
+Changes in technology as a result of the invention and perfection of both manufacturing processes and equipment are emphasized.

+CHEMISTRY (CH) ------

+CH/BI419G BIOCHEMISTRY (3)

+This course covers the principles of protein chemistry and enzyme nomenclature, catalysis, kinetics and control.
 It includes three hours of lecture weekly.
+The lab, BI/CH419L, MUST be taken concurrently.
+Prerequisites: CH310a, CH311, CH310b and CH312; or concurrent enrollment, BI157-157L and BI158-158L or equivalent.
+Corequisite: BI/CH419L.

+CH/BI419G/L BIOCHEMISTRY LABORATORY (1)

+BI/CH419L is the laboratory portion of BI/CH419G and MUST be taken concurrently.
+The course consists of one three-hour laboratory period per week.
+Corequisite: BI/CH419G.

+EDUCATION (ED) -----

-The lab, BI/CH419L, MUST & concurrently.
-Prerequisites: CH310a, CH311, CH310b and CH312; or concurrent enr B1157-157L and B1158-158L or equivalent.
-Corequisite: BI/CH419L. kinetics be taken CH/BI419G/L BIOCHEMISTRY LABORATORY (1) Spring/Od BI/CH419L is the laboratory portion of BI/CH419G and MUST be taken concurrently.
-The consists of one three-hour laboratory period per week.
-Corequisite: BI/CH419G .
-EDUCATION (ED) ED443G ASSISTIVE TECHNOLOGY IN SPECIAL EDUCATION (3) This course is designed for special education and regular education teachers who expect students with disabilities.
-Students learn to select, adapt, create, and use materials and a technology for students with disabilities.
-Prerequisites: ED655 or consent of instructor .
-ED444G SOCIOCULTURAL ASPECTS OF EDUCATION (3) This course is a survey of sociological and psychological factors related to the education of outside the cultural and economic mainstream of American society.
-Review of local resourt facilities to assist these pupils.
-Prerequisite: SO101, PY101, or consent of instructor .
-ED446G INCLUDING CHILDREN WITH DISABILITIES Fall IN THE REGULAR CLASSROOM (3) This course is designed for special and general education teachers (both elementary and secon covers basic knowledge and skills necessary for teaching students with disabilities in ord involved in and progress within the least restrictive environment.
+ED443G ASSISTIVE TECHNOLOGY IN SPECIAL EDUCATION (3)

+This course is designed for special education and regular education teachers who expect to teach students with disabilities.
+Students learn to select, adapt, create, and use materials and assistive technology for students with disabilities.
+Prerequisites: ED655 or consent of instructor.

+ED444G SOCIOCULTURAL ASPECTS OF EDUCATION (3)

+This course is a survey of sociological and psychological factors related to the education of children outside the cultural and economic mainstream of American society.
+Review of local resources and facilities to assist these pupils.
+Prerequisite: SO101, PY101, or consent of instructor.

+ED446G INCLUDING CHILDREN WITH DISABILITIES

+IN THE REGULAR CLASSROOM (3)

+This course is designed for special and general education teachers (both elementary and secondary).
+It covers basic knowledge and skills necessary for teaching students with disabilities in order to be involved in and progress within the least restrictive environment.
 Emphasis is placed on the placement of students primarily within the general education setting unless it is determined that placement is this setting with supplementary aids and services has proven to be unsatisfactory.
 Special emphasis is also given to multicultural populations and settings.
 Prerequisite: ED655 or consent of instructor.

+ED449G DIRECT INSTRUCTION TEACHING STRATEGY

-ED449GDIRECT INSTRUCTION TEACHING STRATEGYFallThis competency-based course deals with the development of skills necessary for effectively teaching direct instructional programs dealing with basic skills of reading, spelling, language, or arithmetic.
+This competency-based course deals with the development of skills necessary for effectively teaching direct instructional programs dealing with basic skills of reading, spelling, language, or arithmetic.
 The specific conceptual content will vary depending on the specific level of program(s) taught.
 Prerequisite: ED300 or consent of instructor.